CUAHSI/learning-gitflows-template/course_guide_instructors.md

 #### Dynamic course repo setup

-For **each** participant's course repo, star the repo (it might need to be a specific person) to kick-off the setup GitHub Actions workflow which will remove unneeded files, rename the correct course guide markdown file, and create all the issues.
+After following the instructions for creating the new repo described above (they are the same for both static and dynamic courses), **each** participant's course repo will need to be starred (it might need to be a specific person) to kick-off the setup GitHub Actions workflow which will remove unneeded files, rename the correct course guide markdown file, and create all the issues.

 TODO: See [Issue #10](https://github.com/CUAHSI/learning-gitflows-template/issues/10) because the dynamic course may not yet be functioning.